celtel/ducking-octo-meme/README.md

 \item \emph{No duplication} : no message is delivered more than once
 \item \emph{No creation} : if a message was received by $p_j$ than it was sent by some correct $p_i$
 \end{enumerate}
 In fact, we do not need the second condition, which reduces the redundancy, but makes the model more simple.
+Indeed, as we are placed in the model where a message can, because of the congestion on the link, be arbitrairly delayed, then it will be resent.
+That means, in case of delays \emph{duplication} property, may not hold.
+It can happen on the contorller-switch communicaiton.
 If a sender crashes then thanks to the failure detector the control plane learns it and one of the correct controllers will take over.
 \subsection{Synchronization and Partial synchrony}
+%Time and measuring the time
-Time is one of the most important notions to capture in a real (not just teoretical) distributed systems.
+$Time$ is one of the most important notions to capture in real (not just teoretical) distributed systems.
 On its definition and accuracy of measurement depends, in some sense, the local knowledge of an enitity about the global status in the considered environment.
 Furthermore, time counting makes the entities to progress even if, \emph{e.g., }the expected message does not arrive.
-We are going to use here a physical time to measure.
+%What is in the model
+In the model we use a physical time to measure.
+It means that each controller has a clock.
+It uses it only to estimate the time for the sent messages and in case of a delay to resend.\\
+%Synchrony and partial synchrony
 By \emph{partial} or \emph{eventual synchrony} we mean that \emph{most of the time}, the physical time bounds are respected \cite{Guerraoui:2010:IRD:1951643}.
 It is an adequate manner of perceiving the distributed systems in practice.
 We assume only that after some indetermined \emph{a priori} amomunt of time the selected assumptions hold.
 In some sense, we can regard the system as being synchronous most of the time, and otherwise it turns into an  asynchronous one.
-The situations when a time bound is not kept may be caused by, for example, lack of memory on the entity, too much workload, link failure, link congestion.
+The situations when a time bound is not kept may be caused by, for example, lack of memory on the processing entity, link failure, link congestion.
 \subsection{Failure detector}
-As the examined parts of the system like controllers risk ot crash, there is a vital need for their peers and for the correctness of the system in general to detect the possible failures.
+As the examined parts of the system like controllers risk ot crash, there is a vital need for their peers and for the correctness of the system in general, to detect the possible failures.
 The system being partially synchronous may lead to possible mistakes while examination of the possible failure.
 This is caused by arbitrairly long, but at the same time bounded, delays.
 That is also why the choice of \emph{Eventually Perfect Failure Detector (EPFD)} is the most suitable one.
 It mainly has two properties after \cite{Guerraoui:2010:IRD:1951643}
 \begin{enumerate}
 \item \emph{Strong completeness :} eventually, every crashed process is permanently suspected by every correct process
 \item  \emph{Eventual Storng accuracy :} eventuall, no correct process is supsected by any correct process
 \end{enumerate}
-Already, we can observe three different "opinions" a controller might have about its peer $p$: it is \emph{correct, suspect of crashed.} Only the middle term has to be more elaborated.
+Already, we can observe three different "opinions" a controller might have about its peer $p$: it is \emph{correct, suspect or crashed.} Only the middle term has to be more elaborated.
 A process $p$ becomes suspect if the \emph{heartbeat} message has not been delivered within an expected time interval.
 Then $p$ is suspected by $q$, which is awaiting for the news of $p$, as a possibly crashed.
 A dealayed message can finally arrive and then $q$ revises its knowledge about the situation of $p$ which was false.
-As a consequence $q$ enlarges the timeout for $p$'s response.
+As a consequence $q$ enlarges the timeout for $p$'s response.\\
+% What knowldge provides this abstract to the take-over process?
+\textbf{Inerface} But still we have to define what kind of help provides the EPFD to the newly elected leader\footnote{by \emph{leader} we mean the controller which is in charge of providing the answer $ack$ or $nack$, if the requested policy will be installed or not, respectively}.
+\begin{enumerate}
+\item learn the policy update requested by the application
+\item learn the progress made by the crashed process
+\end{enumerate}
+Satisfying these two points will make the new leader correctly progress and finalize the task.
+For the point 1, we make an assumption that there exists a base were are stored the $whereabouts$ of each solliciting application.
+But why is it justified?
+Each application using the SDN has to log in and become recognizable by the system.
+So even it is not specified anywhere in this paper, we are sure that if one day the system will be widely implemented, this functionality is indispensable.
+Thus, the assumption is just.\\
+For the point 2, after learing the policy to update, new leader does the following:\\
+\begin{algorithm}
+\caption{Recovery algorithm, new leader is in charge of it}
+\begin{algorithmic}[1]
+\ForAll { C[k]'s that the leader does not have the content in $linearized$}
+	\State \textbf{Read-State} message with specified flow tables\Comment{the flow tables destined for consensus objects are known in advance by every controller}
+\EndFor
+\State in the control plane broadcast($\pi , id_{crashed}$,?)
+\If { any consensus object C[k] responds with $\pi$ and $id$ of the crashed process}
+	\If { leader$_\pi$ has info from C[0] to C[k] in $linearized$}
+	\State count($\pi,linearized$)
+	\Else { send \textbf{Read-State} to the lacking C[$k'$]'s}
+	\EndIf
+\Else { broadcast($\pi,linearized,toBeLinearized,prod,installed$)}
+\EndIf
+\State continue as in Line 4 in \emph{universal construction}
+\end{algorithmic}
+\end{algorithm}

+Remark: broadcast$(\textit{policy }\pi, int \textit{ }id,int \textit{question})$ is a method serving to send a survey in the control plane formed in words: have you received already a message with policy $\pi$ from the controller with id $id_{crashed}$?
+The asked controller should answer it.
+If yes (it has already this policy stored in local memory), it (the previous leader) has crashed, and I am the new leader.
+Change the $id_{crashed}$ to my id $id$ and $prod_{crashed}$ to my $prod$.
+It is expected that any actualisation of local memory will be done in the algorithm.
 \subsection{Per-packet consistency}
-In this section we would like to present a very important notion to our work of \emph{per-packet} consistency.
+In this section we would like to present a very important notion to our work : \emph{per-packet} consistency.
 Before we will state the  definition, let's take a look at an example which will introduce us more into the origins of this abstract.
 Imagine we have a SDN network with switches and already defined some rules that guarantee  access control.
 It means that some packets after reaching a certain switch are simply denied to be forwarded and are dropped.
-This is also what we have mentioned before as flitering.
+This is also what was mentioned before as flitering.
 And now we want to install a new udpate which will change  the security policy to more strict one.
 It is not difficult to see that a programmer is then faced to install the updates in an order which will not violate the former security policy.
 As we cannot do it in one atomic step (at least with yet introduced definitions), so the reconfiguration have to be rolled out one-by-one on each switch.
 So the problem is with which switch to start and which policy should we install on it.
 It is absolutely not trivial task.
 To make it easy programmable we want to enable all new incoming configurations to be verified by the programmer using just a simple function.
 The main achievement of the \cite{Reitblatt:2012:ANU:2342356.2342427} is to construct an abstract that no matter the order to install new rules, it works.
 Intuitively, this universal mechanism depends on a \emph{tag} that each packet is stamped with on entering the network at ingress port.
 This version number characterizes the current network configuration and tells the switch which rules should be applied (those carrying latest version and the highest priority).
 It does not mean that the older rules are forgotten.
 During the \emph{two-phase update}, that we are going to describe, they also get the latest version tag and they are used according to their domain and the highest priority as stated.\\
 The per-packet consitency provides us with so-called \emph{trace properties} chracterizing the paths that a packet is allowed to take \cite{Reitblatt:2012:ANU:2342356.2342427}.
 % implementation of per-packet consistency
 The implementation consists of two main parts : the \emph{one-touch update} and the \emph{unobserval event.} Both constitue what we call a \emph{two-phase update.}
 The \emph{one-touch update} stands for an update that with the property that no packet can take a path through the network that reaches an updated (or to-be-updated) part of the switch rule space more than once \cite{Reitblatt:2012:ANU:2342356.2342427}.
 In other words, we can see it simply as a loop-free property.
 An \emph{unobservable update} is an update that does not affect the set of traces which the packets can produce while traversing the network.
-It means that if $P$ was the set generated by all types of packets served in the network before the configuration, the after it the set generated by the packets $P'=P.$\\
+It means that if $P$ was the set generated by all types of packets served in the network before the configuration, then after the actualisation, the set generated by the packets $P'=P$.\\
 The idea behind it is to firstly install the new rules on the internal ports.
-For the moment, thanks to the tag they have which is bigger than the current one, the new configuration remains invisible for the packets and so they follow still the former policy.
+For the moment, thanks to the tag they have which is bigger than the current one, the new configuration remains invisible for the packets, and so they follow still the former policy.
 The second step is to install the new rule on the ingress port \underline{and} make it to stamp the incoming packets with the new version tag.
 Then the new forwarding rules may be safely applied.
 %If needed: introduce the formal definitions
 \subsection{CPC abstraction}
 To talk about the \emph{Consistent Policy Composition (CPC)}, let's firstly have a brief look at it origins coming from \emph{Software Transactional Memory (STM)}\cite{Shavit:1995:STM:224964.224987}.
 A \emph{transaction} is a finite sequence of operations.
 To be more specific, a transaction is generally used on shared-memory structures and the operations it concerns are \emph{read-write} ones.
 A software transactional memory is a shared memory to which we can apply a sequence of operations in one atomic step thanks to the usage of transactions.
 The CPC abstraction as its predecessor STM has as a main task to, roughly speaking, order sequentially the incoming concurrent events.
-More then that the CPC not only addresses to the policies proposed at a time, but also to the traffic.
+More then that, the CPC not only addresses to the policies proposed at a time, but also to the traffic.
 It means that we can see both of them in the history as linearized.
 To be more formal we say that the CPC problem is solved if for every history $H$, there exists a completion $H'$ satisfying two properties:
 \begin{enumerate}
 \item \textbf{Consistency:} $H'$ is sequentially composable
 \item \textbf{Termination:} eventually, every correct controller p receiving a request answers with \emph{ack} or \emph{nack} in H